Alignak-monitoring/alignak-doc/source/03_how_it_work/04_logs.rst

 Monitoring log
 --------------

-The monitorig log is the very first information source about Alignak activity.
+The Alignak event log is the very first information source about Alignak activity.
 You will find:

     * HOST ALERT information
     * SERVICE ALERT information